The Mayan Food & The Ancient Secrets of its Gastronomy

 The Maya civilization or culture was one of the main civilizations that developed in ancient Mesoamerica.
 It was a very outstanding culture for its elaborate writing and numerical systems, the use of the calendar, and its impressive art and architecture.
 The word Maya was created after the arrival of the Spanish based on the Yucatec city of Mayapan.
 Nevertheless, scholars collectively refer to these ethnic groups as Maya because they speak similar languages and share certain cultural and artistic traditions.

-Furthermore, the Mayan food is pretty important to explain the gastronomic culture that this civilization created.
+Furthermore, the Mayan food is important to explain the gastronomic culture that this civilization created.
 They were incredible hunters and farmers.
 In fact, according to the Maya legend, they were men of the corn because the gods used corn to model the first man’s body.
 Five basic elements were important for Mayan food: grains, corn, cocoa, squash, and peppers.
 Maya people hunted from birds to deer or even monkeys and fish. 🥑Check out our post: Traditional Food of Mexico (Top 20 Dishes)

 • Rompiendo el código Maya (Breaking the Mayan code) (2008)